tldr-pages/tldr/pages/common/pgmtosbig.md

 > Convert a PGM image to the SBIG CCDOPS format.
 > More information: <https://netpbm.sourceforge.net/doc/pgmtosbig.html>.

-- Read a PGM file and produce a SBIG CCDOPS file as output:
+- Convert a PGM image file to the SBIG CCDOPS format:

 `pgmtosbig {{path/to/input_file.pgm}} > {{path/to/output.sbig}}`